Skip to main content

 Vaccination side effects

 Vaccinations can improve a person’s overall health and quality of life by preventing disease.
 Vaccines work well, but they aren’t perfect and can sometimes cause side effects.
-The most common side effects of vaccines include soreness at the injection site and low-grade fevers.
+The most common side effects of vaccines include soreness at the injection site and low-grade fevers, according to the HHS.

 Anti-vaccination statistics

-In 1998, a British doctor published falsified information linking the MMR vaccine (measles, mumps, and rubella) and a subsequent diagnosis of autism.
-Although the findings have since been determined to be fraudulent and the publication was retracted, it changed the public’s opinion of vaccinations and led many to believe that vaccines cause autism.
-Vaccination rates dropped, and many still believe that vaccines are linked to autism or health problems.
+In 1998, a British healthcare provider published falsified information linking a relationship between the MMR vaccine (measles, mumps, and rubella) and a subsequent diagnosis of autism.
+Although the findings have since been determined to be fraudulent, and the publication was retracted, it changed the public’s opinion of vaccinations.
+It led many to believe that vaccines cause autism.
+Vaccination rates dropped, and the belief that vaccines are linked to autism or health problems is still something that many believe.

-In 2019, the World Health Organization (WHO) listed vaccine hesitancy as one of the greatest threats to global and public health.
+In 2019, the WHO listed vaccine hesitancy as one of the top 10 global and public health threats.
 Many organizations work to address vaccination concerns and educate people about their importance.

 Herd immunization statistics

-Herd immunity has become a buzzword amid the coronavirus pandemic.
+Herd immunity became a buzzword amid the coronavirus pandemic.
 When a high percentage of the population is immune to an infectious disease, whether from active infection or vaccination, the community (or herd) is better protected.
-Active infection of these vaccine-preventable diseases are generally associated with worse outcomes than the vaccination itself, so vaccination to obtain herd immunity is preferred.
+Active infection of these vaccine-preventable diseases is generally associated with worse outcomes than the vaccination itself, so vaccination to obtain herd immunity is preferred.

-Each infectious disease requires the population immunity outlined below, preferably by vaccination coverage when available, to create herd immunity:
+Each infectious disease requires a certain level of population immunity, preferably by vaccination coverage when available, to create herd immunity.
+Here are some examples of herd immunity thresholds:

 * SARS and COVID-19 are caused by different coronaviruses.
 Learn more here.